-Based on the ambient measurement made for the project would exceed the City's normally acceptable threshold of 60dBA, but fall within the conditionally acceptable range.
-The operational noise level produced by the project would not result in a measurable increase in noise level at all existing noise-sensitive receptors surrounding the project site.
-Also, the project operation would not increase the existing noise levels and would not exceed City noise standards set forth in the City's Municipal Code.
+The Project's land use and development intensity is consistent with the LUTE and was programmatically factored in the traffic noise analysis.
+The project's acoustical analysis identifies that the existing noise levels at project site range from 57 to 61 dB and is within the "conditionally acceptable" range with appropriate conditions of approval to be included in the Use Permit.
+The Project operation would not increase the existing noise levels and would not exceed City noise standards set forth in the City's Municipal Code.
 Therefore, the findings of the certified LUTE EIR pertaining to exposure of persons to noise in excess of applicable standards remain valid and no further analysis is required.

-b.
+f.
 Impact 3.6.3 of the LUTE EIR evaluated the potential for construction activities to generate excess groundborne vibration and identified that damage to older buildings can occur at 0.25 inches per second of peak particle velocity (PPV) and at 0.5 for conventional buildings.
 This impact was identified as potentially significant.
 Mitigation Measure 3.6.3 requires noise and vibration reducing pile-driving techniques shall be employed during construction and will be monitored to ensure no damage to nearby structures occurs (i.e., vibrations above PPVs of 0.25 inch per second at nearby structures).
 The LUTE Draft EIR identified that implementation of this mitigation measure would reduce the construction vibration impact to a less-than- significant level.

-The use of the site as a 152-room hotel development would not generate appreciable vibration levels, potential to produce vibration levels of 0.068 in/sec PPV or less at the nearest buildings adjoining the site.
-While no minor or major damage would occur at these conventional buildings, there is the potential to generate threshold or cosmetic damage at the surrounding buildings.
+The use of the site as a 128-room hotel development would not generate appreciable vibration levels.
 The project would implement the standard set forth in Mitigation Measure 3.6.3 for vibration and noise during construction.
 Therefore, the findings of the certified LUTE EIR pertaining to groundborne vibration and noise remain valid and no further analysis is required.

-c.
+g.
 LUTE Draft EIR page 3.6-28 identified that there are no private airfields are located near the city and thus there would be no impact.
 No new private airstrips have been developed in the project area since certification of the LUTE EIR.
 Therefore, there are no new circumstances or new information requiring new analysis or verification.
 Therefore, the conclusions of the LUTE EIR remain valid and no further analysis is required.